 December 16, 2016

-Delhi, India, 16 December 2016—Today, during a signing ceremony at the Taj Mahal Hotel in Delhi, the U.S.-India Clean Energy Finance (USICEF) initiative announced its formal launch.
+Delhi, India, 16 December 2016—Today, during a signing ceremony at the Taj Mahal Hotel in Delhi, US-India Clean Energy Finance (USICEF) announced its formal launch.
 The launch of USICEF marks a critical milestone on the commitment made between the United States and Indian Governments to mobilize finance for Indian distributed clean energy projects.

 The William and Flora Hewlett Foundation, Good Energies Foundation, the John D. and Catherine T. MacArthur Foundation, and the David and Lucille Packard Foundation have committed funding to USICEF to begin operations, and Climate Policy Initiative (CPI) in Delhi has been selected as secretariat for the initiative.
 The USICEF program helps promising distributed solar projects develop into viable candidates for financing from The Overseas Private Investment Corporation (OPIC), the U.S. Government’s development finance institution, as well other finance institutions.

 USICEF will deploy up to $20 million in project preparation support, sourced equally from leading foundations and the Government of India, to distributed solar power projects under consideration for long-term financing from OPIC.
 This support will lay the foundation for project developers to access much-needed capital to scale up their businesses.
 By developing a framework for leveraging funding from development finance institutions, USICEF will also set the scene for a broader catalytic impact.

 USICEF will target India’s distributed solar markets, where falling technology costs and government initiatives have created opportunities for rapid expansion, provided that renewable energy companies can overcome financing hurdles.